-- If your horse needs a touch up clipping mid winter, go for it.
-You can also do a full body clip the first go round, then as things get colder and the hair gets longer, do a trace clip so legs have a little more coverage.
-There are not hard and fast rules about this.
+- If your horse needs a touch-up clipping mid-winter, go for it.
+You can also do a full body clip the first go-round, then as things get colder and the hair gets longer, do a trace clip so legs have a little more coverage.
+There are no hard and fast rules about this.

 - For stain removal, I like to curry the stain, then use a damp and steamy towel.
 But, on a clipped horse, there’s not so much hair protection from the heat.
 Consider a dry shampoo or a warm cloth, not a steaming hot cloth.
 More on stain removal here (video, too!)

-You can always (and easily) change the pressure you use over clipped areas!
+You can always change the pressure you use over clipped areas!

-- Also use a cooler to transition your horse from being in a blanket to being naked.
+- Also, use a cooler to transition your horse from being in a blanket to being naked.
 On cold days, could you imagine getting out of bed and running outside naked?
-You can easily groom around a cooler, and even let you horse warm up at a walk with a cooler half sheet.
-Also great for using after exercise to remove any moisture or sweat.
+You can easily groom around a cooler, and even let your horse warm up at a walk with a cooler half sheet.
+Coolers are also great for use after exercise to remove any moisture or sweat.

 So this seems like a lot to keep in mind, but it’s still much easier that grooming and cooling off a horse that’s fuzzy and sweaty!